WajimCode/Portfolio/README.md

-# Portfolio
+# My_Portfolio
-A frontend developer portfolio should showcase your technical expertise, creativity, and ability to deliver user-friendly designs.
+A frontend developer (Wazym Hussain) portfolio should showcase your technical expertise, creativity, and ability to deliver user-friendly designs.